 As a freelance writer of two years, I was once in your shoes.
 I knew I loved writing, I’d done some copywriting tasks in previous employment and I enjoyed blogging as a hobby.

-That said, the idea of becoming a freelance writer full time sounded like a distant dream…
+That said, the idea of becoming a full time freelance writer sounded like a distant dream…

 But the weird thing is, it’s now very much a reality.
 I’m having the best time and I wouldn’t want to be making a living in any other way.